Buidlboy20/Jarvis/README.md

 ### I wouldn't use this unless you know what you are doing!
 I hope that if an error occurs, it won't affect anything important. :|

-I have built this on a Linux machine, and I am not sure that it will work on Windows.
+I have built this on a Linux machine, and it will not work out of the box.
+It may work on Windows Subsytem for Linux though.
 Microphone and Speaker required.

 I use Python3.10, and I have not tested it on other versions.